-- The person developed COVID-19 associated signs and symptoms 10 days or less after admission to a facility AND there is an established epidemiological link between the person and a probable or confirmed COVID-19 case(s) or environmental source in the facility that the person was admitted to as determined by public health or IPC. - Outbreak: The occurrence or suspicion of an increase in cases of health-care associated COVID-19 that are epidemiologically linked to a care unit or health-care facility over a defined time period.
+- The person developed COVID-19 associated signs and symptoms 10 days or less after admission to a facility AND there is an established epidemiological link between the person and a probable or confirmed COVID-19 case(s) or environmental source in the facility that the person was admitted to as determined by public health or IPC. - Outbreak: The definition for declaring a COVID-19 outbreak has evolved during the course of the pandemic as the SARS-CoV-2 virus has changed.
+The most current and detailed considerations for declaring an outbreak can be found in the Interim Guidance: Public Health Management of Cases and Contacts Associated with Novel Coronavirus (COVID-19) in the Community (pg.
+19- 20).